Waleed2660/springboot-learning-kit/tasks/Task_2.md

 ![img.png](resources/task2_order_400.png)

-✅You can see that we got a 400 Response code with the error message we provided in the exception.
+You can see that we got a 400 Response code with the error message we provided in the exception.
 **You should now test this API by placing an order without UUID and see if you get expect error response.**

 ---